David & Carolyn Crow

 Where We Have Been - USA - Grand Canyon & Route 66

-After an overnight in Las Vegas we departed in the rental to visit the Grand Canyon.
+After an overnight stay in Las Vegas, we set off in our rental car for a visit to the Grand Canyon.

 Our Route – San Francisco – Monterey – Santa Barbara – Olancha – Death Valley – Las Vegas